albertyusun/albertyusun.github.io/README.md

 # Albert Sun's Website
-I'm currently in the process of building this website.
-Please visit at albertyusun.com!
+Welcome to my resume website repository!
+My website is https://albertyusun.com.

+# Sources:
-I've used MIT's personal website template, which you can find at https://github.com/github/personal-website.
+I've used GitHub/MIT's personal website template, which you can find at https://github.com/github/personal-website.

 I'm working to completely overhaul this website in efforts to learn HTML, CSS, and Jekyll.